jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordaddedbalancefor.md

   Records newly added funds for the project.

   @dev
-  The msg.sender must be an IJBPaymentTerminal.
+  The msg.sender must be an IJBSingleTokenPaymentTerminal.

   @param _projectId The ID of the project to which the funds being added belong.
   @param _amount The amount of temrinal tokens added, as a fixed point number with the same amount of decimals as its relative terminal.